Mega Man 2: Reception

 Though the first Mega Man game had relatively low sales, Mega Man 2 was a huge success.
-Since its 1988 release, Mega Man 2 has sold over 1.5 million copies worldwide.
-The game is the highest selling in the Mega Man series and Capcom's 58th highest-selling game.
+Since its 1988 release, Mega Man 2 has sold over 1.51 million copies worldwide.
+The game is the second highest selling in the Mega Man series.

 Mega Man 2 was critically praised.
 Electronic Gaming Monthly's four reviewers—Steve Harris, Ed Semrad, Donn Nauert, and Jim Allee—rated the game favorably, each scoring it 8 out of 10.
 They stated that it was better than the first Mega Man, citing the improved audio-visuals, new power-ups, and password system.
 Nauert and Allee, however, expressed disappointment that the game was less difficult than the first game.
 Nadia Oxford of 1UP.com complimented its aesthetics and gameplay.
 She further stated that Mega Man 2 improved the gameplay of its predecessor by removing excessively difficult elements.
 Mean Machines' two reviewers, Julian Rignall and Matt Regan, praised several aspects of the game.
 Rignall lauded the gameplay, citing its addictiveness and the puzzles.
 Regan praised the difficulty and called the gameplay balanced.
 Both reviewers complimented the graphics, calling them detailed and stunning, and described it as a great platform game.
-The color palette (combination of colors) used is proficient as noted by Retro Room as it writes: "Every stage in this series has a distinct theme, which requires the color palette to define that theme clearly.
-My favorite example is the overwhelmingly blue Flashman stage, with the use of the neon-looking flashing stage graphics that make the level really feel alive."
 Retro Gamer editor Richard Burton described it as a "must-have" game for the system, comments echoed by two of Electronic Gaming Monthly's reviewers.
 Zach Miller writing for Game Informer attributed the success of the game to the players' option to defeat the stages in the order of their choosing.
 He praised the simple control scheme and the variety of weapons and items.
-GamesRadar ranked it the second-best NES game ever made, calling it "the pinnacle" of the 8-bit Mega Man games.
+GamesRadar ranked it the third-best NES game ever made, calling it "the pinnacle" of the 8-bit Mega Man games.